Using PowerPoint or Prezi Effectively

 - Provide a warning when necessary.
 If you are using graphic images that may seem unsettling to members of your audience, be sure to let them know before revealing the image(s).

 - Do not depend on the PowerPoint or Prezi.
-Technical difficulties occur all the time, so you may have to deliver your presentation with a PowerPoint.
+Technical difficulties occur all the time, so you may have to deliver your presentation without a PowerPoint.
 Also, you should not have to read off the PowerPoint or Prezi.
 Remember: you are the expert on the subject!